The best bike repair stands – often referred to as workstands – are an essential item when you’re working on your bike or carrying out repairs.

 The Silca Hirobel represents an alternative mounting option and is especially useful for carbon frames.

 It acts as an attachment to a tube-clamping repair stand and features two foam inserts with adjusters for the top tube to rest in.
-With this design, the tubes aren’t being directly clamped.
+With this design, the tubes aren’t being clamped directly.
 This eliminates the risk of crushing the tubes if you cannot mount the frame in the stand by the seatpost.

 Portable vs permanent